 independent learners, because their curriculum is fun, inspiring and relevant.

 Our curriculum focuses on the 7 areas of learning of the Early Years Foundation Stage :

 personal, social and emotional development

 Our Early Years Curriculum is currently being reviewed in light of the school being an official 'Early Adopter' of the new Early Years Foundation Stage Early Learning Goals.
 This year, we are re-creating our 'Trust Ready' curriculum in line with these new expectations.

 Here is our current Reception Long Term Overview

 This document details our 'topics' over the year, links to National Curriculum subjects and our progression in songs and rhymes, which link to our topics.
 Download the document here

 Here are our topic links for parents - with tips and hints for home.

 Topic 2 Autumn!

-Here are some free websites to support learning at home, or during the school closures, see our 'Remote Education' page, here.
+For free websites to support learning at home, or during the school closures, see our 'Remote Education' page, here.